MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Recommended method for backing up and restoring virtualized DCs

 The method we recommend you use to back up and restore your virtualized DCs is to run Windows Server Backup in the guest OS.
+For more information, see [Restore a virtual domain controller](../../manage/virtual-dc/restore-virtualized-domain-controller.md).

 While you can technically use snapshots or copies of VHD files to restore a backup, we don't recommend using these methods for the following reasons: